A movement to connect, engage and provide opportunities and a cross-sector platform for Native youth in California.

 - Fellows have also participated in a data sovereignty initiative, analyzing California-specific data from CNAY’s Center Us Survey.

-- CNYC provides a platform for Fellows to share their experiences, furthering the narrative and discourse surrounding Indigenous Peoples in California.
+- CNAY provides a platform for Fellows to share their experiences, furthering the narrative and discourse surrounding Indigenous Peoples in California.
 We encourage Fellows to approach and reframe conversations from a Native perspective, in their own voice, and provide unique opportunities to highlight their efforts through local and national media outlets.

 Questions?
 Please check out our Frequently Asked Questions (FAQs) or contact cnayinfo@aspeninstitute.org.